Ashley-Jessica/Ashley-Jessica/README.md

   📱 I enjoy building websites and web applications using several languages.

-  👨‍💻 I have deep knowledge on vue js and typescript.
+  👨‍💻 I have deep knowledge on vue js, typescript, flutter and dart.

   🖥️ I am currently a frontend developer, seeking to upskill by learning backend languages.